lean-mu/docs/explore/context.md

-# Fn Development with Multiple Contexts
+# Fn Development with Multiple CLI Contexts
 The Fn context stores configuration information about your functions, your Fn server and the location of your Docker images.
 You can configure multiple contexts for your function development.
 For example, let's do the following:

 * For local development, configure the Fn registry with an arbitrary value such as "fndemouser".
 This will save any docker images locally.